-- 1) LEA will provide COVID-19 testing to all employees at the exposed workplace except for those employees not at work during the outbreak or the relevant 14 days or employees who were fully vaccinated before the outbreak. - a) COVID-19 testing will be provided at no cost to employees during employees' working hours. - 2) COVID-19 testing consists of the following: - a) Employees in an exposed workplace will be immediately tested and then tested again one week later.
-Negative COVID-19 test results of employees with close contact will not impact the duration of any quarantine period required by, or orders issued by, the VCPH. - b) After the first two COVID-19 tests, COVID-19 testing will continue for employees who remain at the workplace at least once per week, or more frequently if recommended by the VCPH, until there are no new COVID-19 cases detected in the workplace for a 14-day period. - c) We will provide additional testing when deemed necessary by Cal/OSHA c.
-Exclusion of COVID-19 cases d.
-Additional measures
+- 1) LEA will provide COVID-19 testing to all employees at the exposed workplace except for those not at work during the outbreak or the relevant 14 days.
+COVID-19 testing will be provided at no cost to employees during employees' working hours. - 2) COVID-19 testing consists of the following: - a) Employees in an exposed workplace will be immediately tested and then tested again one week later.
+Negative COVID-19 test results of employees with COVID-19 exposure will not impact the duration of any quarantine period required by, or orders issued by, the VCPH. - b) After the first two COVID-19 tests, COVID-19 testing will continue for employees who remain at the workplace at least once per week, or more frequently if recommended by the VCPH, until there are no new COVID-19 cases detected in the workplace for a 14-day period. - c) We will provide additional testing when deemed necessary by Cal/OSHA c.
+Exclusion of COVID-19 cases

-- 1) LEA will ensure COVID-19 cases and employees who had close contact are excluded from the workplace in accordance with Sections 14 and 15 of this program. - a) Or as ordered by the local health officer if applicable
+- 1) LEA will ensure COVID-19 cases and employees who had COVID-19 exposure are excluded from the workplace in accordance with Sections 14 and 15 of this program. - a) Or as ordered by the local health officer if applicable